BINDER: Instantly Adaptive Mobile Manipulation with Open-Vocabulary Commands: Conclusion

 \section{Conclusion}

-We presented \method, a dual-process framework that tackles the core limitation of OVMM—\emph{intermittent scene perception}—by decoupling continuous video-based monitoring (IRM) from selective 3D reconstruction and planning (DRM) with bidirectional coordination.
-Across a controlled office and two real-world homes, we consistently improved metrics and reduced completion time and path length over baselines.
-Ablations confirmed the roles of DRM and IRM, and tabletop studies showed higher manipulation reliability with minimal time overhead.
-By closing temporal blind spots during traversal while preserving geometry-accurate planning at key decision points, \method advances OVMM toward robust, real-world deployment.
+We presented \method, a dual-process framework that addresses OVMM's core limitation---\emph{intermittent scene perception}---by decoupling continuous video monitoring (IRM) from selective 3D reconstruction and planning (DRM) via bidirectional coordination.
+Across an office and two real-world homes, \method consistently improved metrics and reduced time and path length over baselines.
+Ablations confirmed the roles of DRM and IRM, and tabletop studies showed higher manipulation reliability.
+By maintaining continuous awareness between updates while preserving geometry-accurate planning at key decision points, \method advances OVMM toward robust real-world deployment.